bluefroguk1/empire-dump/content/Wiki/World Design/Test of Arms.md

 ## Overview
 The [[Test of Arms]] is an Imperial test administered by members of [[The Academy]].
 A child who passes the test is considered to be competent and safe enough to [[Fight]] on [[The Battlefield]] in defence of [[The Empire]].
 It consists of a period of LRP fighting and questions from staff members to asses a child's fighting competency and safety.
 Like the [[Test of Citizenship]] the Test is administered by the civil servants in The Academy.
 ### OOC
 In order to fight in any battle, skirmish, or quest not specifically run for younger role-players by The Academy, any player under the age of 16 must first pass the Test of Arms.
-The test provides a basic check whether a young player has the mental and physical maturity to cope with the excitement and risks of the battlefield.
+The test provides a [[Basic]] check whether a young player has the mental and physical maturity to cope with the excitement and risks of the battlefield.
 We also check that the parent or guardian has a good understanding of what is involved and is happy for their child to participate fUlly.
 ## Requirements
 * The parent or guardian must be present throughout the Test of Arms.
 * The parent or guardian must register with the Academy staff their young players intent to take the test, and the parent/guardians understanding of the risks attending the battlefield.
 This should be at the beginnning of the event.